 What is Texture?

 Patterns and textures, are used to enhance style, depth, and a sense of realism in your designs.
-They can be added to individual forms or to the space around forms and they help elevate your interiors to the next level.
-Texture is often defined as: the sensations caused by the external surface of objects received through the sense of touch.
+They can be added to individual forms or to the space around them, elevating your interiors to the next level.
+Texture can be defined as: the sensations caused by the external surface of objects received through the sense of touch.
 Basically, how things feel.

 Texture vs. Pattern

-Contrast is essential when it comes to design because it keeps things balanced and also provides visual focus.
-Textures are used to ensure your most important elements stand out or when you want to emphasise a prominent focal point.
+Contrast is essential when it comes to design because it keeps things balanced and provides visual focus.
+Textures are used to ensure your most important elements stand out, or to emphasise a prominent focal point.

 Texture is particularly important if you’re working within a specific colour palette where the shades are very similar.
 When you have a monochromatic or analogous colour scheme, choose items that heavily contrast.
 When they come together, they will bring a sense of harmony to the space.